-IRS Drains Their Bank Accounts, So Tori Spelling Throws Lavish Easter, Dean Dodges Child Support Payment
+Tori Spelling and Dean Throw A Party As IRS Takes $700k Out Of Their Account

-Tori Spelling, Dean McDermott and the IRS had a run-in right before Easter weekend, and it looks like the IRS won, clearing out all of the couple’s bank accounts, and walking away with over $700k, leaving Tori and Dean with nothing.
+Tori Spelling, Dean McDermott, and the IRS had a run-in right before Easter weekend, and it looks like the IRS won, clearing out all of the couple’s bank accounts, and walking away with over $700,000, leaving Tori and Dean with nothing.
 But Tori Spelling won’t let something like empty bank accounts get in the way of a good party, as she still threw a giant kiddie Easter bash for their five children.
-Meanwhile, Dean McDermott is having to get creative himself, because allegedly, he is having trouble coming up with the funds to pay his ex by May 1st in order to stay out of jail.
+Meanwhile, Dean McDermott is having to get creative himself, because allegedly he is having trouble coming up with the funds to pay his ex by May 1 in order to stay out of jail.

-While Tori and Dean were said to be aware that they owed over $700k in a federal tax lien from 2014 alone, they had not made arrangements to make payments, so the government decided to seize what they could, and took $700k from Spelling and McDermott’s bank accounts and investments the week before Easter, says the Inquisitr.
-The couple seem to owe money all over town, including a hefty sum to American Express, and over $100k to McDermott’s ex-wife, Mary Jo Eustace, as Dean stopped paying child support, and also stopped paying his son Jack’s school fees.
+While Tori and Dean were said to be aware that they owed over $700,000 in a federal tax lien from 2014 alone, they had not made arrangements to make payments, so the government decided to seize what they could and took $700,000 from Spelling and McDermott’s bank accounts and investments the week before Easter, reports the Inquisitr.
+The couple seem to owe money all over town, including a hefty sum to American Express and over $100,000 to McDermott’s ex-wife, Mary Jo Eustace, as Dean stopped paying child support and also stopped paying his son Jack’s school fees.

-But even though Tori Spelling and Dean McDermott’s accounts have all been drained, that didn’t stop them from throwing a huge Easter kid’s bash at their rental home, with giant bouncy house on their tennis court.
+But even though Tori Spelling and Dean McDermott’s accounts have all been drained, that didn’t stop them from throwing a huge Easter kid’s bash at their rental home, complete with a giant bouncy house on their tennis court.
 Tori has explained to fans that she has expensive taste, and because she grew up with money, she never learned how to budget.
-But continuing to go further and further into debt could land husband Dean McDermott in jail, because if he doesn’t pay up to his ex wife, she has the power to once again hold him in contempt of court, and a judge will have him arrested.
+But continuing to go further and further into debt could land husband Dean McDermott in jail; if he doesn’t pay up to his ex-wife, she has the power to once again hold him in contempt of court, and a judge will have him arrested.

 RELATED REPORTS BY INQUISITR